Identifying causes of packet loss in StarLeaf calls

 A good tool to figure out which router within a network is dropping packets is MTR.

-Windows users can download a version here – https://sourceforge.net/projects/winmtr/ .
+Windows users can download the latest version here – https://sourceforge.net/projects/winmtr/files .
 The host that you should run it

 against is your organization’s call.sl subdomain name – for example, example.call.sl.